vikramr2/HelpRecoSkill/README.md

 # HelpRecoSkill
 Help and Recommendation Alexa skill source code.
-App
+Application development for Human Factors and Aging Laboratory at the University of Illinois at Urbana-Champaign.